 Capitalization rate is the most commonly used as a starting point for comparing investment properties.
 It is parallel to the estimated effective rate of return on typical security investment.
 This is generally used by real estate investors to determine the best use of their investment funds.

 Importance of Capitalization rate:

-A basic use of Capitalization rate is to differentiate between different investment opportunities.
-For instance, if a security investment offers a 4% return and another property has a capitalization rate of 8%, then it is likely for the investor to focus on the property instead of the security investment.
+Basic use of the Capitalizations rate is to differentiate between different investment opportunities.
+For instance, if a security investment offers a 4% return and another property has a capitalizations rate of 8%, then it is likely for the investor to focus on the property instead of the security investment.

 Even though it may seem like that this is a foolproof method, there are also several limits to the capitalization rate’s usefulness.
 If an investment property has an irregular flow of cash, then the property cannot solely focus on the capitalization rate but would need to rely on Discounted cash flow analysis instead.

-Other than that, Capitalization rates also come in handy while calculating the risk involved in a particular investment.
+Other than that, Capitalizations rates also come in handy while calculating the risk involved in a particular investment.
 The higher the capitalization rate, the lower is the risk involved in that investment.

 3 Example Ways to use the capitalization rate: